project-hatohol/hatohol/server/README.md

     $ sudo apt-get install automake g++ libtool libsoup2.4-dev libjson-glib-dev libsqlite3-dev libmysqlclient-dev mysql-server sqlite3 uuid-dev

+In addition, you need to install following libraries if you want to enable HAPI (Hatohol Arm Plugin Interface) 2.0 in server.

+- librabbitmq-dev

+You can install it by the following command:

+    $ sudo apt-get install librabbitmq-dev

 ## How to build Hatohol
 First, you need to install required libraries.
 Then run the following commands to install Hatohol: